Douglas Mental Health University Institute: Foundation

 The Douglas Mental Health University Institute Foundation is a nonprofit organization that seeks donations for the Douglas Mental Health University Institute.
 The Douglas Institute is the second largest mental health research centre in Canada.
-With the support of the Foundation, it is better able to carry out its mission: care for patients with mental illness, research into neuroscience to uncover the causes of mental illness and improve treatments, and knowledge transfer between practitioners in the mental health field.
-The Foundation's most recent contribution was towards a $20 million brain imaging centre that was scheduled to open in 2011.
+It treats patients with mental illness, researches the causes of mental illness, and supports knowledge transfer between mental health practitioners.
+The Foundation's most recent contribution was towards a $20 million brain imaging centre scheduled to open in 2011.
 It also funds the World Health Organization (WHO) Collaborating Centre.
-As much as the Institute relies upon the Foundation's support, the Foundation remains an independent public organization.
+The Foundation remains an independent public organization.

 The Douglas Institute Foundation was created in 1972.
 Its mandate was to collect and manage donations through the help of volunteers.
-Today, the Foundation is led and supported by a Board of Directors made up of 24 members who are elected at the Foundation's annual public assembly.
+The Foundation is led and supported by a Board of Directors made up of 24 members who are elected at the Foundation's annual public assembly.

-As Dr. Gustavo Turecki says "The big difference at the Douglas Institute is that clinicians are also researchers."
-The institute uses a collaborative and comprehensive approach that includes prevention, treatment, and public intervention.
-The Institute houses ongoing studies about the genetic component of mental illness and the environmental triggers, that, when combined with a certain genetic predisposition, can make certain individuals more vulnerable.
-When an illness manifests itself, sufferers and family members are able to seek specialized treatment and support at the institute, whether through an initial diagnosis at its own emergency room or by referral from a healthcare professional.
+The institute's approach includes prevention, treatment, and public intervention.
+The Institute houses ongoing studies about the genetic component of mental illness and the environmental triggers, that, when combined with a certain genetic predisposition, can make some people more vulnerable.
+When an illness manifests itself, sufferers and family members are able to seek treatment and support at the institute, whether through an initial diagnosis at its own emergency room or by referral from a healthcare professional.
 To further develop understanding of mental disorders, the Institute studies public access to and usage of available resources so that these can be improved and mental illness better treated and prevented.

 Maison Claude-Laramée

 Douglas Institute helped in creating Maison Claude-Laramée (MCL) in Verdun, in the Montreal area.
 MCL is a rehabilitation residence for people who have severe long-lasting psychotic illness and also drug or alcohol abuse or dependence.
 Serving nine people at a time, in single rooms, MCL is jointly run by Douglas Institute and the Old Brewery Mission.
-The day-to-day operations are managed by staff members of the Old Brewery Mission, which is a Montreal organization serving homeless and poor people.
-Costs for each bed are about $25,000 per year.
-This compares to about $300,000 per year for a patient to occupy a bed in a hospital.
-Almost all residents are on welfare, and pay about $8,000 per year to stay there, out of their monthly welfare cheques.
-The rest of the costs are subsidized.